Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Fund-Flow Reachability Analysis

-Through this process, we obtain a transformed graph where all nodes (except the root $F_i$) correspond to entities extracted from behavior nodes, including both variables and operations.
-All condition nodes are encoded as edge annotations, as shown in \figurename~\ref{fig:forest_and_taint}~(e).
+To ensure cross-function consistency, local variables are prefixed with their function names, while global variables retain their original identifiers, as described before.
+Entities sharing the same normalized name across functions are linked to form inter-function edges (e.g., variable \texttt{v3} in \texttt{F1} and \texttt{F2} in \figurename~\ref{fig:forest_and_taint}~(e)).
+Behavior nodes without resolvable entities are discarded.

-\subsection{Ingress and Egress Identification.}
+This process yields a transformed graph where each node (except the root) represents an entity, either a variable or an operation, and all condition nodes are encoded as edge annotations, as shown in \figurename~\ref{fig:forest_and_taint}~(e).

-To facilitate fund-flow reasoning in adversarial contract analysis, we first identify potential entry and exit points of value-related information within smart contracts.
-These points, termed as ingress and egress, respectively, mark where attacker-controlled inputs may enter the execution flow and where critical financial operations may be triggered.
-As illustrated in \figurename~\ref{fig:forest_and_taint} (from (e) to (g)), these anchors play a foundational role in subsequent reachability analysis.
+\subsection{Ingress and Egress Identification}

-To ground this identification in real-world attack semantics, we compiled predefined sets of ingress and egress patterns based on their relevance to adversarial behaviors, corresponding to the three stages illustrated in \figurename~\ref{fig:motivation_3_phase}, as shown in Listing~\ref{lst:predefined_ingress_egress}.
+To enable fund-flow reasoning in adversarial contract analysis, we first identify potential entry and exit points of value-related information within contracts, referred to as ingress and egress.
+These anchors, shown in \figurename~\ref{fig:forest_and_taint}~(e-g), enable us to capture how valuable attacker-controlled inputs propagate toward risky operations, forming the foundation for modeling a contract’s fund-flow logic and driving subsequent reachability analysis.
+We construct initial sets of ingress and egress reflecting real-world attack semantics, corresponding to the three phases in \figurename~\ref{fig:motivation_3_phase} and detailed in Listing~\ref{lst:predefined_ingress_egress}.

-Ingress points represent attacker-controllable or externally observable variables that may initiate value or permission flows.
-These include the function caller (\texttt{msg.sender}), the amount of Ether sent with the call (\texttt{msg.value}), the transaction initiator (\texttt{tx.origin}), and the contract's current balance (\texttt{address(this).balance}).
-In addition, we treat function parameters as contextual ingress points, since they often carry user-supplied input affecting internal logic and state.
-Collectively, these ingress points capture the primary channels through which an attacker can inject external influence into a contract.
-Semantically, they correspond to the beginning of the \ding{172}~\textit{\textbf{Preparation}} phase of an attack, where the adversary gains capital, triggers a flash loan, or manipulates input to set up downstream exploitation.
+Ingress points represent attacker-controllable or valuable data that may trigger value or permission flows within a contract.
+Typical examples include the function caller (\texttt{msg.sender}), the amount of Ether attached to a call (\texttt{msg.value}), the transaction initiator (\texttt{tx.origin}), and the contract’s current balance (\texttt{address(this).balance}).
+We also treat function parameters as contextual ingress points, as they frequently carry user-supplied inputs that affect internal logic and state.
+Together, these constructs capture the primary channels through which external influence can enter a contract’s execution.
+Semantically, they correspond to the \ding{172}~\textit{\textbf{Preparation}} phase of an attack, where adversaries gain capital, trigger flash loans, or manipulate inputs to set up subsequent exploitation.